• Skip to primary navigation

 • In a pot on the stove, bring the water to a boil.
 Once the water is boiling, add the rest of the syrup ingredients, and stir until the sugar completely dissolves.

-• Add the peeled, hollowed apples to the syrup mixture.
-Cover the pot, and cook for about 5 minutes.
+• Add the peeled, cored apples to the syrup mixture.
+Cook uncovered for about 5-10 minutes.
 Using tongs, flip the apples over, and cook the other side for about 5 minutes as well.
-Make sure that the apples are soft enough to stick a fork through, but not so soft that the bottoms will fall out.
+Make sure that the apples are soft enough to stick a fork through, but not so soft that they get mushy.
+They are ready when they get a deep yellow color.

-• One cooked, remove the apples from the liquid.
+• Once cooked, remove the apples from the liquid.
 Allow them to cool in the fridge for about 30 minutes.
+Reserve the syrup liquid and set aside.

 Notes